Node.js os Module: CPU, Memory & Network Interfaces

 const cpuCount = os.availableParallelism();

 const ratio = load1m / cpuCount;A ratio above 1.0 means the run queue is backed up.
-Above 0.7 is where you'd start watching more carefully in my experience.
-Below 0.3 and the machine is mostly idle.
-These are rough guidelines - the "right" threshold depends on the workload.
-I/O-heavy workloads tolerate higher load averages because much of the "load" is processes sleeping on disk, not actively consuming CPU cycles.
+Around 0.7 is a reasonable point to watch more carefully, while values below 0.3 usually describe an idle or lightly loaded machine.
+These are guidelines, not universal thresholds.
+I/O-heavy workloads can tolerate higher load averages because part of the load is blocked on storage rather than consuming CPU cycles.

-The 15-minute average smooths out short spikes.
-If the 1-minute average is 12.0 but the 15-minute is 2.0, you're looking at a transient burst.
-If all three are climbing steadily, the load increase is sustained.
-If the 1-minute is dropping while the 15-minute is high, the spike has passed and the average is decaying back down.
-The exponential weighting means recent seconds contribute more than older seconds within each window.
+The three windows tell you whether pressure is new, sustained, or fading.
+If the 1-minute value is 12.0 and the 15-minute value is 2.0, you are seeing a recent spike.
+If all three are rising, the pressure is sustained.
+If the 1-minute value is dropping while the 15-minute value remains high, the spike has passed and the longer window is decaying back down.

-The kernel updates load average every 5 seconds on Linux.
-Between updates, the value is stale.
-That 1-minute average isn't actually recalculated every second - it's a decaying exponential with a time constant of 1 minute, sampled every 5 seconds.
-Precisely: load(t) = load(t-1) * exp(-5/60) + n * (1 - exp(-5/60)), where n is the current number of runnable+uninterruptible processes.
+Linux updates load average every 5 seconds.
+Between those updates, the value is stale.
+The 1-minute average is a decaying exponential with a 1-minute time constant, sampled every 5 seconds: load(t) = load(t-1) * exp(-5/60) + n * (1 - exp(-5/60)), where n is the current number of runnable plus uninterruptible processes.
 The 5-minute and 15-minute averages use the same formula with different time constants.

-On macOS, the kernel calculates load average similarly but uses the Mach scheduler's run queue depth.
-The sampling interval and decay constants differ slightly from Linux, so comparing load averages between a Linux server and a macOS development machine isn't strictly apples to apples (different kernel accounting, different processes included).
-Use load average for trends on the same machine, not for cross-platform comparisons.
+macOS calculates load average with similar exponential smoothing, but it uses the Mach scheduler's run queue depth.
+The sampling interval and decay constants differ slightly from Linux, and the two kernels count different process states.
+Use load average for trends on the same machine rather than for exact cross-platform comparisons.

 Network Interfaces

 os.networkInterfaces() returns an object keyed by interface name.
-Each value is an array of address objects - an array because a single interface often has both IPv4 and IPv6 addresses, and sometimes multiple of each.
+Each value is an array of address objects because a single interface can have IPv4 and IPv6 addresses, and sometimes several of each.

 const interfaces = os.networkInterfaces();